Table of Contents

 Mahmoud Yousef

 Mahmoud was a Undergraduate Researcher in our group between 05/2017 and 02/2020.
-Focusing on pangenomics, he developed functional and geometric homogeneity indices so we can interpret the heterogeneity within gene clusters..
-The last time we checked (which was in 2023), Mahmoud was a medical student at the Pritzker School of Medicine, University of Chicago.
+Focusing on pangenomics, he developed functional and geometric homogeneity indices so we can interpret the heterogeneity within gene clusters.
+The last time we checked (which was in 2024), Mahmoud was an MD/PhD student at the Pritzker School of Medicine, University of Chicago.

 Quentin Clayssen bio photo